dmbarbour/awelon/AboutAO.md

         a c d e g
         a c d e h

-Many expansions can be eliminated if they are not *meaningful*, that is if they are not type safe in context or use undefined words.
-Of the valid expansions, one will be chosen heuristically.
-That is, rather than making a random choice, we search for a valid program that has nice characteristics and qualities according to a developer or configuration.

-To support heuristics, programmers can annotate their code with *attributes*:
+The choice of meanings in a given use case is left to the AO compiler.
+Formally, the choice is non-deterministic, but it is not random.
+Similar to ambiguity in natural language, ambiguity in AO is *resolved in context*.
+Choices are eliminated if obviously not typesafe in context.
+The remaining choices may be searched based on a heuristic functions, which may evaluate options for performance, size, confidence of safety, stability (across versions of a program), and programmer attribute annotations.

         %{&attrib} :: (Attribute x) => (x * e) -> (x * e)

-Attributes are statically computable, introspectable values, passed to the `%{&attrib}` annotation - usually a `(label*number)` pair.
-An invalid attribute will result in a minor warning and be ignored.
-In addition to user-defined attributes, an AO programming environment may compute attributes regarding stability, size, expected performance.
-The whole list of attributes is generally passed to user-provided heuristic functions, and subject to a variety of search techniques.

-Roles for ambiguous code and program search: rapid prototyping, live coding, exploring design spaces, adaptive code, optimization, tactical theorem proving.
-Of course, search isn't the only approach: edit-time suggestions and auto-complete can support similar roles.
-Due to the overhead of search, edit-time techniques should be favored where feasible.

-An interesting application of AO's ambiguity is genetic programming.
-A common class of ambiguous programs has structure amenable to treating choices as genes - i.e. most of the choices are shallow and near the toplevel.
-We can create populations of viable solutions modeled by vectors, test them, and search for stable, high quality solutions within the specified space of programs.

-*NOTES:* `(a)` is just `a`, and `(a|)` is an optional `a`.
-Ambiguous choice is associative, commutative, and idempotent.
-The order that choices are expressed has no impact on preference heuristics.
+Through attributes and control of the heuristic function, programmers can effectively influence the compiler's choice.
+However, there is never a guarantee that an optimum solution will be selected.
+It is not difficult to express programs with a hundred options for 2^100 meanings or more.
+With such large search spaces, non-exhaustive mechanisms must be used to select a 'good' program - e.g. hill climbing or genetic programming.

+The choice operator `|` is *commutative, associative, and idempotent*.
+The syntactic order in which choices are expressed must not contribute to heuristic evaluation of choices.
+This independence is important for refactoring ambiguous programs, and for optimizing search.
+It also means that, formally, we can understand ambiguity as expressing a *set* of programs.

+Ambiguous code has many roles: rapid prototyping, self-healing or adaptive code, exploring design spaces and tradeoffs, and tactical theorem proving.
+Adding or removing ambiguity allows programmers to shift gradually between 'crystalline' code with rigid structure and 'fluid' code that can reshape itself for its context.
+Developers can control where and how much adaptation occurs.

 ### Constraining Ambiguity

-Search is expensive.
-Also, context-dependent meaning can be semantically troubling, e.g. it hinders equational reasoning.
-Ambiguity is a feature that must be used carefully, and removed from the codebase when it is no longer necessary.
+Context-dependent or non-deterministic meaning can be semantically troubling.
+For example, it hinders equational reasoning.
+Also, search is expensive.
+Ambiguity should be avoided or removed from a codebase when there is no obvious benefit from it.
+Where feasible, we should push program search to edit-time, and perhaps resolve ambiguous code at edit-time.

-One job of the programming environment is to help developers easily recognize and control where ambiguity is used.
-Towards this end, I suggest two techniques:
+A good programming environment can help developers manage ambiguity:

-1. ambiguous words are colored or styled differently when rendered
+1. ambiguous words are styled or colored differently when rendered
-2. automatic tests may introspect dictionary and fail if a word is ambiguous
+2. automatic tests may be set to fail if specific code is ambiguous

-When a word is ambiguous generally, but unambiguous in context, it might be rendered differently than if ambiguous in context.
-Overall, this design is simple, flexible, and easily extended for more attributes and properties.
+The first technique helps developers recognize ambiguity without digging deeply through code.
+The second technique helps control ambiguity, preventing it from stealthily entering the dictionary.

 ## Processing AO